Tonoward/CIHP_masking_tool/README.md

 At least one item to mask is needed for the script to run.
 It is possible to add multiple items

+### Option to dilate masks

+You can provide an amount of dilation for the resulting masks with the ```--dilation``` argument followed by an integer as dilation value

 # Example

 In this directory tree